awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-semantic-segmentation.md

 You can create a 3D point cloud labeling job using the SageMaker console or API operation, [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.
 To create a labeling job for this task type you need the following:
 + A single\-frame input manifest file\.
 To learn how to create this type of manifest file, see [Create a Point Cloud Frame Input Manifest File](sms-point-cloud-single-frame-input-data.md)\.
 If you are a new user of Ground Truth 3D point cloud labeling modalities, we recommend that you review [Accepted Raw 3D Data Formats](sms-point-cloud-raw-data-types.md)\.
 + A work team from a private or vendor workforce\.
 You cannot use Amazon Mechanical Turk workers for 3D point cloud labeling jobs\.
 To learn how to create workforces and work teams, see [Create and Manage Workforces](sms-workforce-management.md)\.
 + A label category configuration file\.
-For more information, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md)\.
+For more information, see [Create a Labeling Category Configuration File with Label Category and Frame Attributes](sms-label-cat-config-attributes.md)\.

 Additionally, make sure that you have reviewed and satisfied the [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md)\.

 Use one of the following sections to learn how to create a labeling job using the console or an API\.

+### Create a Labeling Job \(Console\)<a name="sms-point-cloud-semantic-segmentation-console"></a>

+You can follow the instructions [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) in order to learn how to create a 3D point cloud semantic segmentation labeling job in the SageMaker console\.
+While you are creating your labeling job, be aware of the following:
++ Your input manifest file must be a single\-frame manifest file\.
+For more information, see [Create a Point Cloud Frame Input Manifest File](sms-point-cloud-single-frame-input-data.md)\.
++ Automated data labeling and annotation consolidation are not supported for 3D point cloud labeling tasks\.
++ 3D point cloud semantic segmentation labeling jobs can take multiple hours to complete\.
+You can specify a longer time limit for these labeling jobs when you select your work team \(up to 7 days, or 604800 seconds\)\.
+**Important**
+If you set your task time limit to be greater than 8 hours, you must set `MaxSessionDuration` for your IAM execution role to at least 8 hours\.
+To see how to update this value for your IAM role, see [Modifying a Role ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the IAM User Guide, choose your preferred method to modify the role, and then follow the steps in [Modifying a Role Maximum Session Duration](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_max-session-duration)\.

 ### Create a Labeling Job \(API\)<a name="sms-point-cloud-semantic-segmentation-api"></a>